makaioohara/tuharririna/README.md

 ## Contributing

-**Contributions are welcome and encouraged.** We want to make sure you have a great experience contributing to Pritilata and that the new features you build will make it into core. </br>
+**Contributions are welcome and encouraged.** We want to make sure you have a great experience contributing to Tuharririna and that the new features you build will make it into core. </br>
 If you want to start contributing, follow the steps below to set up an environment:
 ```bash
 # Contributing